Drug Busts Highlight Police Efforts

 Jakubczak and Molokai night commander Lt.
 Gregg Okamoto shared results from some areas of focus for the department on Molokai last year.
 In an effort to address illegal drugs, police executed 14 search warrants and 11 people were arrested for drug-related charges.
 Seizures over the year included 22 grams of methamphetamine, drug paraphernalia, 500 marijuana plants, 91 grams of processed marijuana and one illegal firearm.

 Last year, Molokai experience one fatality from drunk driving.
 To address drunk driving, police reported conducting regular enforcement, monthly OUI (operating under the influence) checks around the island and made 12 OUI arrests.
+Drivers who were arrested for DUI may need to hire a felony lawyer who specializes in criminal defense to help them with their case.
+On the other hand, victims of accidents caused by drunk drivers may seek compensation for their injuries with the help of a car accident lawyer.

 In 2012, police responded to complaints of night hunting on both and east and west ends of the island.
 The department worked with the West Molokai Association and Molokai Ranch to address poaching concerns, and conducted special enforcement details in the areas of complaint, according to Okamoto.